Skip to content

 Origin Philippines Southeast Asia Central America / Japan

-Color Intense homogeneous violet White with purple streaks Dark purple
+Color Intense, even violet White with purple streaks Dark purple

-Taste Vanilla, hazelnut, almond Subtle, earthy, nutty Sweet, sweet, chestnut
+Taste Vanilla, hazelnut, almond Subtle, earthy, nutty Sweet, mild, chestnut

 Texture Creamy and smooth Floury Soft and tender